Wings on Wheels

 Now ask yourself the question that nobody in any boardroom will ask out loud.

+Wings.
 Wheels.
-Wings.
-A serpent eating a man.
-Out of every possible symbol available to the human imagination, why these?
+A serpent consuming a man.
+Out of every possible symbol available to the human imagination, why do they arrive at the same ancient symbols a Babylonian artist would have carved four thousand years ago?

 That’s not a coincidence.